Dutch prosecutors seek Supreme Court ruling on euthanasia for incapacitated patients

 “The prosecution foremost wants to gain clarity on how doctors should deal with euthanasia on incapacitated patients,” the prosecution said in a statement.

-The trial centered around a 74-year-old woman, who had been diagnosed with Alzheimer’s disease four years before her death.
+The trial centred around a 74-year-old woman, who had been diagnosed with Alzheimer’s disease four years before her death.

 The patient had a certified living will stating her wish for euthanasia if her condition were to worsen significantly.
 The doctor carried out the mercy killing with the consent and support of the woman’s family, but the patient was no longer capable of giving her consent because of her advanced dementia.